 Portulaca Plant Care and Propagation

-Caring for a portulaca plant requires full sun exposure, moderate watering and sandy soil with good drainage.
+Caring for a portulaca plant requires full sun exposure, moderate watering, and sandy soil with good drainage.
 Reproduction is done by seeds during the spring.

 Characteristics of the portulaca plant

-Before we look at the care of the portulaca plant, we can take a look at some of the characteristics of moss rose to better understand their care needs:
+Before we delve into the care of the portulaca plant, it's beneficial to understand some of the characteristics of moss rose to better cater to their needs:

 Light and location